 A feature that I did like on the REI QD 2 was that the vent (opened by the tent’s pole instead of separate kickstand) could be accessed from the inside.
 No need to go outside the tent and worry about the weather or nighttime.
 If this were on the HH then I could safely say that MSR has thought of everything.
 Something to consider when comparing.

 Yeah, you heard right.
 No flower beds, bird feeders or anything, but this does have a rain gutter.
 On both openings there is an extra flap of material on the tent fly which can prevent excess water from pouring down when you open the vestibule.

-I’ve only used it once when there was light rain at night.
+I’ve only used it several times here in NC when there was light to moderate rain at night.
 When I woke up the next morning there wasn’t a problem with any of the beaded rain falling on me when I opened the vestibule.
-No torrential downpours yet, but will I really be going in and out during terrible rain?
-I’ll keep you posted.
 Wasn't part of my original list of “wants” but cool additional feature and removes the worry of getting wet on exiting the tent.
 No torrential downpours yet, I'll update my review once this occurs.
 I always set up my tent after every outing (even one nighters) to clean off the fly and footprint.
 So this tent gets hosed and cleaned every time I use it, regardless of rain at night.